NVIDIA GeForce RTX 3070 8 GB Officially Announced For $499 US

 NVIDIA GeForce RTX 3070 Graphics Card Price & Availability - Both Custom & Reference Designs at Launch

-The NVIDIA GeForce RTX 3070 is being announced today and will be launching to consumers on the 17th of September 2020.
+The NVIDIA GeForce RTX 3070 is being announced today and will be launching to consumers in the month of October.
 The first wave of graphics cards to hit the market would be the reference Founders Edtion variant which will cost $499 US.
 The NVIDIA GeForce RTX 3070 will feature a price of $499 (MSRP) however custom models will vary depending on their design and the extra horse-power that they have to offer.

+There aren't any performance numbers that NVIDIA is sharing right now but from what has been showcased, the GeForce RTX 3070 is faster than an RTX 2080 Ti, the RTX 3080 is a good bit ahead of the RTX 2080 Ti and the RTX 3090 is about as much as 50% faster than the RTX 2080 Ti which is very impressive for the full lineup stack.
+The GeForce RTX 3070 is an insane little beast which features a 60% performance uplift over its RTX 2070 predecessor powering the next-generation AAA titles at smooth frame rates at even the most demanding resolutions of 4K.

 Products mentioned in this post